-However, not many people have the time to do that so we put together some of the highlights of things to see between Sydney and Melbourne that we know you won’t want to miss!
+However, not many people have the time to do that, so we have put together some of the highlights of things to see between Sydney and Melbourne that we know you won’t want to miss!

 Over the past year we’ve travelled around the entire east coast and down the Red Centre.
-You’ll find a full list of our road trip itneraries here
+You’ll find a full list of our road trip itineraries here

 Phillip Island